Recover Data From Unallocated Drive

 In simple words, unallocated space is the space that Windows cannot use to store data.
 This unallocated space cannot be used to write any data by the programs on your PC.
 In most cases, allocation is done at the time of OS installation.

 Unallocated space is different from free space.
 Windows and other programs installed on your computer can write data to free space, as it is already allocated and usable.
-In order to enable Windows to write files to unallocated space, you will have to allocate the space–either by creating a new partition, or expanding an existing one.
+In order to enable Windows to write files to unallocated space, you will have to allocate the space–you can either create a new partition or expand an existing one.

 The unallocated space on your drive is not visible in Windows Explorer.
 To view the amount of unallocated space on your disk, Windows users can use the Disk Management utility.
-However, you still cannot any files or traces that may be available in this space.
+However, you still won’t be able to view or access any files or data that might reside in this unallocated space.
 To recover data from an unallocated drive, you need specialized data recovery software.

 Unallocated Disk Recovery Navigation